About Our Club

 Club nights

 There is a club night once a week during semester time.
-These nights consist of fun matches that allows players to play against other members regardless of their standard, and meet new people.
-We have a team of event coordinators that run the club night sessions, and each week we run a different type of tournament.
+These nights consist of fun matches that allows players to play against other members regardless of their standard and meet new people.
+We have a committee member at each session that run the club night sessions, and each week we run a different type of tournament.

 Competitions

-In 19/20 the club will had two men’s teams competing in BUCS.
-The 1st team is in the National Premiership Division and the new 2nd team will be playing in the Scottish 2nd Division.
-Teams consist of five players, all of whom must be current students of the university, and the competition is played over a series of weekends throughout the year.
+In 25/26 the club will have two men’s teams competing in BUCS and one women’s team.
+The 1st team is in the National Premiership Division as well as the womens team who are also in National Premiership Division and the new 2nd team will be playing in the Scottish 2nd Division.
+Teams consist of five players for men and four for women, all of whom must be current students at the university, and the competition is played over a series of weekends throughout the year.
 Success in this tournament is required for entry into the BUCS Championship/Trophy in Semester 2.
-We aim to enter at least two men’s team into BCUS each year with the chance to enter more teams and a women’s team depending on membership.
+We aim to enter at least two men’s team into BCUS each year and one women team.
 Teams are selected by the club captain and coordinator using the competitive ladder as a starting point.

 BUCS Championship